 Charles founded and helps produce the Node Summit conference series, which focuses on the evolution and future of web application development.
-He serves on the boards of AnyRoad, Blue Lava, Bugcrowd, Influ2, Picnic and is Chairman of the Board of the Camp Chippewa Foundation.
+He serves on the boards of AnyRoad, Blue Lava, Bugcrowd, Influ2, Picnic, Revelstoke and is Chairman of the Board of the Camp Chippewa Foundation.
 Charles received his MBA from Wharton and his BA from Colby College.

 Jeff has been an entrepreneur, executive and venture capitalist for over 25 years.
 Jeff co-founded Rally Ventures in 2012 with Charles Beeler.
 He has founded or co-founded numerous companies and has had the good fortune to have been surrounded by brilliant co-founders and executives.
 Jeff had a successful run as a software CEO early in his career and realized his competitive advantage was in a boardroom and as an investor rather than as an executive.